 Both Canada and Australia prioritize healthcare, offering ample opportunities in this sector.
 Canada's healthcare industry provides jobs for doctors, nurses, allied health professionals, and medical researchers.
 Australia has a well-regarded healthcare system as well, with opportunities for doctors, nurses, and specialists.

 Both countries have an outstanding reputation for providing a good quality of life and a high level of living.
 Both have also fared better than many other countries during the recent financial turbulence faced by the world during the pandemic.

 Working in Canada affords you greater opportunities and range.
-Canada, however, boasts 459,930 jobs available that range equally from retail positions to healthcare jobs.
+Canada, however, boasts almost 400,000 jobs available just on one platform (Indeed), that range equally from retail positions to healthcare jobs.
 With the continuous implementation of immigration programs in Canada, this number is expected to increase as the country’s economy booms.
 Comparatively, job opportunities in Canada are more available.

 Salaries in Canada vs Australia

 Over the previous decade, Australia's economy has performed well.
 As a result, there has been tremendous economic growth, as well as low unemployment, inflation, and interest rates.
 Australia has an open and competitive economy, as well as a dynamic private sector and a competent workforce.
 It ranks 13th on the world’s largest GDP list.
-However, Canada has the world's 10th-largest economy, with a GDP of $1.7 trillion.
+However, Canada has the world's 10th-largest economy, with a GDP of $1.8 trillion.

 Quality of Life in Canada vs Australia

 Both countries have extremely low unemployment rates.
 Only 5.8 percent of Australians need social assistance.
 Similarly, only 5% of Canadians rely on welfare.
 Australians are taxed fairly hard, with the highest income category being taxed at 45 percent.
 Canadians benefit from a maximum tax rate of 29 percent on top-tier incomes.